Clint Eastwood as Insp. Harry Callahan, badass San Francisco Police Department inspector

-Harry spends much of Magnum Force, including the climactic finale, wearing a brown herringbone sportcoat and slacks that are very appropriate for a late summer day in San Francisco (and a fall day anywhere else).
+Harry spends much of Magnum Force, including the climactic finale, wearing a brown herringbone tweed jacket and slacks that are very appropriate for a late summer day in San Francisco (and a fall day anywhere else).
 This outfit, especially given some of the countrified elements incorporated into the sportcoat’s design, would also be fine for a jaunt to the countryside and reflects a ’70s version of the similar hacking jacket and cavalry twill trousers worn by Sean Connery in Goldfinger.

 Harry’s silk necktie is fashionably wide for the era.
 It has a maroon ground with a repeating pattern of small gold capsules insulating blue designs.
 The tie’s inner lining is a bright red silk, and the manufacturer is indicated on the black tag with gold lettering.
 Unfortunately, the tag is only seen briefly in a relatively far shot, so recognition would be difficult for all but the most eagle-eyed viewers.

 The first time he wears this sportcoat in the film, though, it is with a sky blue shirt.
 This shirt is similarly styled to the other with large spread collars and rounded button cuffs.
 The silk necktie is also wide, but it is a busier pattern with large light blue floral wreaths encircling a yellow-cream floral center, all smattered onto a dark navy ground.

 Harry’s neutral taupe trousers do not contrast much with his jacket.
 They are flat front and rise high on his waist.
 The side pockets are slanted, and the jetted rear pockets close with buttons.